NeuralLabeling: A versatile toolset for labeling vision datasets using Neural Radiance Fields: BACKGROUND

 \subsection{Transparent Object Depth Completion}

-\emph{NeuralLabeling} started as a tool to label transparent objects with accurate depth estimates to enable robots to estimate the depth and shape of glasses and cups, without relying on expensive photorealistic simulations to accomplish this.
+\emph{NeuralLabeling} started as a tool to label transparent objects with accurate depth estimates to enable robots to estimate depth and shape of glasses and cups, without relying on expensive photorealistic simulations.
 Deep learning approaches have greatly contributed to solving the problem of transparent object depth completion~\cite{sajjan2020clear}, however most existing datasets consist of glasses placed in simple environments such as on tables and floors~\cite{sajjan2020clear,chen2022clearpose,zhu2021a}.
 State-of-the-art pretrained models underperform when applied to more complex environments such as a dishwasher~\cite{erich2023fakingdepth}.
 Weakly supervised training methods can outperform state-of-the-art supervised models, but still underperform compared to the performance of the state-of-the-art models on data that is more similar to their training data.
-We show that \emph{NeuralLabeling} can be used to create a supervised dataset for a complex environment such as a dishwasher, and that a network trained on such a supervised dataset can outperform a network trained on a weakly supervised dataset.
-Using \emph{NeuralLabeling}, it took roughly one work week to construct this dataset.
+We show that \emph{NeuralLabeling} can be used to easily create supervised datasets for a complex environment such as a dishwasher, and that a network trained on such a supervised dataset can outperform a network trained on a weakly supervised dataset.
+Using \emph{NeuralLabeling}, it took roughly one workweek to construct this dataset, which contains NeRFs, mesh models, alignment configurations of the meshes with the NeRF, generated depth, and generated segmentation masks.
 We release this dataset, which we name \emph{Dishwasher30k}.